 Abstract

 Theoretical considerations and applied examples suggest that stock assessments are highly sensitive to the weighting of different data sources whenever data sources conflict regarding parameter estimates.
 Previous iterative reweighting approaches to weighting compositional data are generally ad hoc, do not propagate uncertainty about data-weighting when calculating uncertainty intervals, and often are not re-adjusted when conducting sensitivity or retrospective analyses.
-We therefore incorporate the Dirichlet-Multinomial (DM) distribution into Stock Synthesis, and propose it as a model-based method for estimating effective sample size.
+We therefore incorporate the Dirichlet-multinomial (DM) distribution into Stock Synthesis, and propose it as a model-based method for estimating effective sample size.
 This distribution incorporates one additional parameter per fleet (with the option of mirroring its value among fleets), and we show that this parameter represents the ratio of nominal (“input”) and effective (“output”) sample size.
-We demonstrate this approach using data for Pacific hake, where DM and McAllister-Ianelli reweighting approaches give similar and plausible results.
+We demonstrate this approach using data for Pacific hake, where DM and iterative reweighting approaches give similar and plausible results.
 We also use simulation testing to demonstrate the estimation properties of this new estimator, and show that it provides approximately unbiased estimates of variance inflation when compositional samples capture clusters of individuals with similar ages/lengths.
 We conclude by recommending further research to develop computationally efficient estimators of effective sample size that are based on alternative, a priori consideration of sampling theory.

-Keywords: Dirichlet-Multinomial; integrated assessment; multinomial; statistical catch-at-age
+Keywords: Dirichlet-multinomial; integrated assessment; multinomial; statistical catch-at-age

 Introduction

-Stock assessment models are quantitative tools that are used to provide a scientific basis for the management of marine fishes (Walters and Martell, 2004).
+Stock assessment models are quantitative tools used to provide a scientific basis for the management of marine fishes (Walters and Martell, 2004).
 Assessment models increasingly incorporate biological assumptions regarding the population dynamics of fished species, and population dynamics parameters are estimated by fitting the assessment model to available data (Maunder and Punt, 2013).
 Fitting population models to available data is typically done using likelihood-based statistics, and the proper estimation of confidence and forecast intervals therefore generally requires accounting for heteroskedastic and correlated residuals as caused by unmodeled biological or measurement process (Thorson and Minto, 2015).
 Theoretical considerations and applied examples suggest that integrated statistical stock assessments are highly sensitive to the weighting of different data sources whenever sources conflict regarding parameter estimates.
 Consequently, estimates of stock status and productivity are often highly dependent upon the weighting of different data sources (Francis, 2011).